novasearch/wiki.novasearch.org/wiki/Software_Libraries.md

 To keep both Python and libraries required for the Web Search course isolated from other libraries installed in your computer, let’s create a conda environment:

-*Step 3*: Run the following command to create a conda env:
+Step 2: Run the following command to create a conda env:

     $ conda create -n <env_name> python=3.6

 where you should replace <env_name> by any name you like.
 Note that we are specifying the python version.
 To create a Python 2.7 environment replace 3.6 by 2.7.

-Step 4: Activate the environment in your current shell:
+Step 3: Activate the environment in your current shell:

     $ conda activate <env_name>

 To deactivate an environment, just run the command

     $ conda deactivate.